Dongbei-Dalapi/Semantic-Textual-Similarity/README.md

 ### BOW cosine similarity
 Each sentence is represented as a Bag-of-Words (BOW) and each word is weighted by its IDF value.
 The cosine similarity between two sentences is then calculated as a feature.
 We got 1 feature for BOW.

+### Manhattan LSTM
+There is two identical LSTM network.
+LSTM is passed word vector representations of sentences and output a hidden state encoding semantic meaning of the sentences using manhattan distance.

 ## Ensemble model
-We use Random Forests (RF), Gradient Boosting (GB) and XGBoost (XGB).
-We average the scores from three models to achieve better performance.
+We use Random Forests (RF), Gradient Boosting (GB),XGBoost (XGB) for traditional features and the LSTM model.
+We average the scores from four models to achieve better performance.

 ## Result